nicolasdaudin/sidemetrics/README.md

 # sidemetrics
-A webapp to help site and blog owners measure their earnings online.
+A cool webapp to help site and blog owners measure their earnings online.